particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

   * **Mobile**: Use an iOS or Android mobile app to allow your customers to authenticate, setup their devices, and interact with their product.
 [More info](/guide/how-to-build-a-product/mobile-app/)
   * **Web**: Use a web browser and HTTP to allow your customers to authenticate, setup their devices, and interact with their product (*Coming soon*).

-When you're ready, click on the authenticaiton method that makes most sense to you.
+When you're ready, click on the authentication method that makes most sense to you.

 ## Simple Authentication